microsoftgraph/microsoft-graph-docs-contrib/concepts/windowsupdates-deployments.md

 1. Content: The update available to deploy from the catalog.
 This is represented by the **content** property of the [deployableContent](/graph/api/resources/windowsupdates-deployablecontent) type.
 2. Audience: The devices to receive content.
 This is an **audience** relationship of the [deploymentAudience](/graph/api/resources/windowsupdates-deploymentaudience) type.
+3. Policy: The entity that governs the deployment of content to an associated deployment audience.
+This is a **policy** relationship of the [updatePolicy](/graph/api/resources/windowsupdates-updatepolicy) type.
-3. Settings: The settings governing how and when content should be delivered to devices.
+4. Settings: The settings governing how and when content should be delivered to devices.
 This is represented by the **settings** property of the [deploymentSettings](/graph/api/resources/windowsupdates-deploymentsettings) type.
-4. State: The current state of the deployment within its lifecycle.
+5. State: The current state of the deployment within its lifecycle.
 This is represented by the **state** property of the [deploymentState](/graph/api/resources/windowsupdates-deploymentstate) type.

 ## Create a deployment with content and an audience

 Because content and audience are key to the definition of a deployment, you are required to assign both at the time of creation.
 While content and audience assignments cannot be changed later, device membership within an audience can.

-To learn more about creating a deployment, see [Deploy a feature update](windowsupdates-deploy-update.md) and [Deploy an expedited security update](windowsupdates-deploy-expedited-update.md).
+To learn more about creating a deployment, see [Deploy a feature update](windowsupdates-deploy-update.md), [Deploy an expedited security update](windowsupdates-deploy-expedited-update.md), and [Manage driver updates](windowsupdates-manage-driver-updates.md).

 ## Configure settings